smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SimCLR.md

     )
 ```

-The "__OPTIONS__" clause allows you to change the values of parameters in the SimCLR quantization model from their default values.
-The meaning of each parameter is as follows.
+The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
+The definition of each parameter is as follows.
 ​

-- "table_name" : Sets the name of the table to store the new digitization results
+- "table_name" : Sets the name of the table to store the new vector results

-__Example of CONVERT USING query syntax__
+__CONVERT USING Query Example__

-You can find examples of using the algorithm query syntax in [Search Image as Image](/en/tutorials/thanosql_search/image_search/search_image_by_image/).
+Examples can be found in [Search Image as Image](/en/tutorials/thanosql_search/image_search/search_image_by_image/).
 ​

 ```sql